 Judith let the words sink inside her head, she saw a faceless woman in front of her inner eyes, who carried her little baby self and she began to smile instantly.
 She didn't know that woman and won't ever get to know her, but Judith still liked her and thanked her for all the things she had done for her.
 She felt real admiration for Beth.

 But probably she ended up with being separated with Daryl, something Judith could imagine wasn't that easy.
-Maybe only Daryl had seen how she died and maybe he was still feeling guilty about it and that's the reason why he was acting that way.
-But what exactly part did Beth Greene play in Daryl Dixon's life?
+Maybe only Daryl had seen how she died and maybe he was still feeling guilty about it and that's the reason why he was acting this way.
+But what exact part did Beth Greene play in Daryl Dixon's life?

 But for now Judith kept that question for herself, instead she asked something more positive "How did she look like?"
 And it was obviously really a better question, because Judith could watch how Daryl's mouth angles moved up for one quick moment, while he looked dreamily into the flames.
 Maybe it were the flames dancing in his face or the little smirk on his lips, which made Daryl looking years younger and his whole expression softer.